Deanna Rose Children’s Farmstead transports visitors back to the days of frontier farm living and westward expansion.

 The little ones can race around our track on a child-size tractor.

 A Farmstead icon for decades, the play barn is a replica of a little red barn from the 19th Century.
-Children can make their way up steps to the barn loft and go down one of our two barn slides.

 Stop on your way into the Farmstead or en route back to the car.
 This playground, next to the public picnic area, is open to the public for free.